MetOffice/CSET/docs/source/usage/operator-recipes.rst

 Recipe format
 -------------

-The recipes are text files written in `TOML`_, a configuration language that is similar to INI, but better defined.
+The recipes are text files written in `YAML 1.2`_, a configuration language that is similar to INI, but better defined.
 They are saved with the ``.toml`` extension.
 Below is a commented example recipe: